surabhi-seth/MSiA423-XchangeRatePredictor/README.md

     a.
 Within the project directory, open config/dbconfig.yml.

     b.
-The host, port, user_env, password_env and dbname will need to be changed appropriately to the credentials corresponding the RDS instance where you want the mysql database created.
+The host, port and dbname will need to be changed appropriately to the credentials corresponding the RDS instance where you want the mysql database created.

     c.
 Go to the project directory and run:

-    `python run.py create_db`
+    `python run.py create_db --u your_rds_username --p your_rds_password`

 C. (Optional) To create a SQLITE database locally (instead of RDS):